 This particular motion requires one of three scenarios.
 A motion to reconsider is filed if the law was misapplied.
-It is also filed if changes in the law change the potential outcome of the case.
+It is also filed if changes in the law impact the potential outcome of the case.
 Finally, this tool is used when new evidence comes to light after the final ruling.

-A second option is to file an appeal.
+A second option is to file a divorce appeal.
 This is an appeal to a superior court in the same jurisdiction.
-The goal in a divorce case appeal is to get more details about what the law is and how it applies to that particular case.
+The goal in a divorce appeal is to get more details about what the law is and how it applies to that particular case.
 To file an appeal, the individual must act within 30 days of the final judgment of divorce.
 In cases involving children, parents can file an appeal as soon as the court issues a temporary ruling.

 An appeal requires the court’s permission and can be quite costly.
 They also take a lot of time.
 The goal of the appeal is for the court to determine if the lower court made a mistake with the evidence they had.
 New evidence does not require an appeal, but rather a motion for reconsideration, because the appellate court will only look at the already presented evidence.
-For this reason, divorce lawyers are often hesitant to recommend an appeal unless they feel their clients have a strong case.
+For this reason, divorce lawyers are often hesitant to recommend a divorce appeal unless they feel their clients have a strong case.

 Life’s circumstances can change after an original Illinois divorce decree is signed.
 Illinois law allows some areas of the agreement to be modified after it is finalized, even many years following the divorce.
 Understanding which areas can be modified and which cannot may help divorcees to adapt arrangements to new life conditions.
 There are a few things that can be changed when appealing a divorce settlement.

 One area that is changeable after a divorce decree is the allocation of parental responsibilities.
 As children grow and needs change, the parenting plan often needs to adjust to accommodate those changes.